Author style guide

-It is our style to give modern standardized Basque place names whenever possible.
-A valuable resource for the checking of modern Basque place names is the Euskaltzaindia’s Toponym Locator.
+It is our style to use modern standardized Basque place names whenever possible.
+A valuable resource for the checking of modern Basque place names is Euskaltzaindia’s Toponym Locator.

-At the first mention of any place, its Spanish or French equivalent, if existing, is given in parenthesis.
+At the first mention of any place, its Spanish or French equivalent, if applicable, should be given in parenthesis.
 Following this, only the Basque place name should be used.
-Example: The bombing of Gernika (Guernica) and Durango had wide repercussions for the entire Basque
+Example: The bombing of Gernika (Guernica) and Durango had wide repercussions for the entire Basque Country.

-Capitals: We use Iruñea-Pamplona, Vitoria-Gasteiz, Donostia-San Sebastián and Bilbao.
+Capitals: We use Iruñea-Pamplona, Vitoria-Gasteiz, Donostia-San Sebastián and Bilbao-Bilbo.

 Provinces: We use: Araba (Álava in parenthesis at first mention), Bizkaia (Vizcaya in parenthesis at first mention), Gipuzkoa (Guipúzcoa in parenthesis at first mention), Lapurdi (Labourd in parenthesis at first mention), Lower Navarre (Nafarroa Beherea in Basque, Basse-Navarre in French in parenthesis at first mention), Navarre (Nafarroa in Basque, Navarra in Spanish in parenthesis at first mention) and Zuberoa (Soule in parenthesis at first mention).

-Your work must include a full bibliography with all relevant page numbers, sections, etc. cited.
+Your work must include a full bibliography with all relevant page numbers cited.

-Providing accurate information of ideas taken from other works is essential to facilitating a smooth transition in both the translation and copyediting phases.
+Providing accurate information relating to ideas taken from other works is essential to facilitating a smooth transition in both the translation and copyediting phases.
 As a general rule, if in doubt, cite everything.

 If the idea borrowed from another author is very general, it is enough to cite the book or article in question.
-For example, if you want to mention that there is an idea of “imagined communities,” it is enough to cite, for example, Benedict Anderson’s Imagined Communities.
+For example, if you want to mention that there is an idea of “imagined communities,” it suffices to cite, for example, Benedict Anderson’s Imagined Communities.